-Suspected separatists kill 8 Pakistani policemen in ‘coordinated’ attacks
+At least 33 dead in coordinated attacks by alleged separatists in Pakistan

-Pakistan has been battling a separatist movement in Balochistan for decades, where rebels target state forces, foreign nationals and non-locals.
+Pakistan has been battling a separatist movement in the southwest region of Balochistan for decades.

-At least eight policemen have been killed by suspected separatists who launched “coordinated” attacks in multiple cities across Pakistan’s southwestern Balochistan province, officials said.
+At least 15 security officials and 18 civilians have been killed as armed men launched coordinated attacks across Pakistan’s Balochistan province, officials said, in the latest incident in the violence-hit southwest region.

-Several police stations in the provincial capital of Quetta were targeted by alleged ethnic Baloch gunmen in an attack that began at about 3am local time (01:00 GMT) on Sunday.
+Several police stations in the provincial capital of Quetta were targeted by alleged ethnic Baloch gunmen in an attack that began at about 3am local time on Saturday (22:00 GMT on Friday).

 Recommended Storieslist of 4 items